twizzworld/momentum-hftdex/README.md

 * Leveraged trading
 * Liquidity Pools & Arbitrage

+## HFTDEX Architecture

+1. **Orderbook Contract**: Manages the limit orders, storing the buy and sell orders in sorted data structures to facilitate quick matching.

+2. **Trade Executor Contract**: Responsible for matching buy and sell orders from the order book and executing trades.

+3. **Margin Account Contract**: Handles margin accounts for each trader, tracking deposited collateral, borrowed funds, and managing liquidations as necessary.

+4. **Collateral Management Contract**: Controls the collateral posted by users, ensuring that it is sufficient for the leverage provided and handling collateral updates.

+5. **Pricing Oracle Contract**: Integrates with external or internal oracles to provide real-time price feeds for accurate margin and liquidation calculations.

+6. **Leverage Management Contract**: Sets the rules for maximum leverage allowed, calculates required collateral, and enforces leverage limits.

 ## Order Types

 Advanced order types are crucial in trading platforms, especially for sophisticated trading strategies.
 Here's a list of the order types: